Article III: Proscribed Conduct

 d.
 Coercion (pressuring another unreasonably until an act is not truly voluntary)

-h.
-Relationship abuse, defined as the act or attempted act of one or more of the above violations by a current or former sexual partner or intimate partner, and where such conduct constitutes a credible threat to the student's safety.
+6. Relationship abuse, which is here defined as the act or attempt to commit any of the above violations listed in paragraph 3, 4, or 5 above by a current or former sexual or intimate partner, under circumstances that constitute a threat to the victim’s safety.

-5. Attempted or actual theft of and/or damage to property of the University or property of a member of the University community or other personal or public property.
+9. Attempted or actual theft of or possession of stolen property of the University or property of a member of the University community or other personal or public property.

 b.
 Violation of published policies: housing (solicitation),